Skip to content

 Weaviate Integration

-To use Elysia with Weaviate, you need to specify your Weaviate cluster details.
+To use Elysia with Weaviate cloud, you need to specify your Weaviate cluster details.
 These can be set via the Weaviate Cluster URL (WCD_URL) and the Weaviate Cluster API Key (WCD_API_KEY).
 To set these values, you can use configure on the settings:

 from elysia import configure